Lead Nurturing Strategy: How to Convert Leads Into Pipeline

 TL;DR: Lead nurturing is the process of building relationships with prospects who are not yet ready to buy, guiding them through their decision-making journey until they are qualified and ready for a sales conversation.
 Most B2B companies either ignore nurturing entirely or treat it as a generic email drip that blasts the same content to every lead regardless of where they are in the buyer journey.
 A proper nurturing strategy segments your audience, personalises the experience, engages through multiple channels, qualifies based on behaviour, and hands off to sales at exactly the right moment.
 This guide gives you the complete framework.

 The average B2B buyer does not fill out a form on your website and then immediately want to speak to a salesperson.
 The reality is the opposite.
-Research consistently shows that 50 to 70 percent of leads in a typical B2B funnel are not ready to buy when they first engage with your company.
+Research from HubSpot and other demand-generation analysts consistently shows that 50 to 70 percent of leads in a typical B2B funnel are not ready to buy when they first engage with your company.
 They downloaded an ebook.
 They attended a webinar.
 They signed up for a newsletter.
 They are interested, but they are not ready.

 What happens to those leads determines whether your marketing investment generates pipeline or generates waste.
 If you pass every new lead directly to sales, your SDRs will burn time chasing people who are not ready, your conversion rates will collapse, and your sales team will lose trust in marketing.
 If you do nothing and let those leads sit in your CRM untouched, they will go cold, engage with competitors, and forget you exist by the time they are ready to buy.